 2. Go to settings via Settings gear on the upper right corner.

 3. Click on “See all settings”.

 4. Go to the “offline” tab.

 6. In the Sync settings section, define how long Gmail should store offline data.
 Select download attachments if you want to save attachments offline.

-7. In the security section, select “keep offline data on my computer” if you want Gmail to save you data after you sign-out of Gmail or select “remove offline data from my computer” if you don’t want Gmail to save data.
+7. In the security section, select “keep offline data on my computer” if you want Gmail to save your data after you sign out of Gmail, or select “remove offline data from my computer” if you don’t want Gmail to save data.